 In this study, we set out to better understand the circumstances under which voters in mixed-member systems become aware of the candidates who run in their electoral district.
 This is relevant for at least three reasons.
 First, almost all electoral systems include some nominal component.
 Many require voters to explicitly cast a nominal vote for one or more particular candidates.
-This is true for mixed-member systems, which are our interest in this study.
+This is true for mixed-member systems, which we are interested in in this study.
 Yet, even in some list PR systems, voters can cast a preference vote for candidates or at least can see a printed list of candidates' names next to the respective party label on a party-list ballot.
-Nominal components create informational demands for voters (Shugart et al., 2005).
-If voters want to rely on something other than the candidate's party brand, they need to possess at least some minimal information about the candidates to be able to employ additional criteria in their decision-making process.
-Nominal votes also create incentives to provide party-independent information for candidates.
-In times of partisan dealignment around the globe, party brands become less important to structure the interaction between voters and elites (Gschwend and Zittel, 2015).
-Supply and demand of party-independent information about candidates can, therefore, be helpful to counterbalance this development, especially during election campaigns.
-This might increase citizens' feelings of being represented even though the impact of partisanship is weakened.
+Nominal components create informational demands for voters (Shugart, Valdini and Suominen, 2005).
+If voters do not want to rely on the candidate's party brand, they need to possess at least some minimal information about the candidates to be able to employ additional criteria in their decision-making process.
+Nominal votes also create incentives to provide partyindependent information for candidates.
+In times of partian dealignment around the globe, party brands become less important to structure the interaction between voters and elites (Gschwend and Zittel, 2015).
+Supply and demand of party-independent information about candidates can therefore be helpful to counterbalance this development, especially during election campaigns.
+This might increase citizens' feelings of being represented even though the impact of partial partial partial search is weakened.